Skip to content

 }

-This configuration utilizes your source folder's baseurl from configuration files, ensuring correct path-based route serving.
+• Both use your source folder's baseurl configuration for correct path-based routing

 🎯 Application Entry

-The entry/client.tsx file serves as your application's DOM rendering entry point:
+The entry/client.tsx file serves as your application's DOM rendering entry point.
+It uses renderFactory function that orchestrates client-side rendering with SSR hydration support.

 entry/client.tsx